mrded/nvim-lsp-notify/README.md

 # nvim-lsp-notify

-NVIM plugin to notify about LSP progress
+NVIM plugin to notify about LSP processes

 ### Motivation

-The motivation for this project was to address the uncertainty that can sometimes accompany the LSP process.
+The motivation was to address the uncertainty that can sometimes accompany using LSP.
-I wanted to create a solution that would provide better visibility into the LSP's progress.
+I wanted to create a solution that would provide better visibility into the LSP's processes.

 ### Examples
 ![image](https://user-images.githubusercontent.com/347098/212483632-d8a4a6d7-320e-4002-b263-6e736ac83c1d.png)